olovm/saros-eclipse/readme.md

 clone Saros repositories, add other remotes to all of them and start the eclipse installer (oomph). </br>
 **There are a few things that needs to be choosen in the installer:**

- 1. You need to use the advanced mode
+You need to use the advanced mode

- 1. Browse for setup files for eclipse, /home/yourUserName/workspace/saros-eclipse/oomph/EclipseForSaros.setup (use the plussign to add) (use 2022-06)
+1. Browse for setup files for eclipse, /home/yourUserName/workspace/saros-eclipse/oomph/EclipseForSaros.setup (use the plussign to add)
+2. use version 2024-12
- 2. Java 17+ VM, set it to: /usr/lib/jvm/**java-17-openjdk**
+3. Java 21+ VM, set it to: /usr/lib/jvm/**java-23-openjdk**

 next step

 1. In next step browse for setup for projects, /home/yourUserName/workspace/saros-eclipse/oomph/SarosProjects.setup (use the plussign to add)
 2. Make sure "Saros projects" are marked

  next step

  1. Choose installation location: "Installed in the specified absolute folder location"
- 2. Fill in path for "Root install folder": set it to /home/yourUserName/eclipse
+ 2. Fill in path for "Root install folder": set it to `/home/yourUserName/eclipse`
- 6. Fill in path for "Installation location": set it to /home/yourUserName/eclipse
+ 6. Fill in path for "Installation location": set it to `/home/yourUserName/eclipse`
  5. Choose Workspace location rule: "Located in the absolute folder location"
- 6. Fill in path for "Workspace location": /home/yourUserName/workspace
+ 6. Fill in path for "Workspace location": `/home/yourUserName/workspace`
- 7. Fill in path for "JRE 17 Location": /usr/lib/jvm/**java-17-openjdk**

  next step

  finnish

- saros might not allow you to log in, if so, skipp that step and do it later
 <br>
 This should get you through the installer and will eventually start eclipse and do a first run to setup eclipse.
 You can click on the spinning arrows, in the bottom of the screen to see what the setup does.